ccb-hms/openGWASSearchDB/README.md

 By combining the software-generated mappings with these tables one can search over traits by leveraging the EFO class hierarchy.

-`src/example_query.py` contains a simple function that allows querying the generated database for OpenGWAS records related to a user-given trait.
+`src/example_query.py` contains a simple function to query the generated database for OpenGWAS records related to a user-given trait.
 Executing this script will perform example queries for three traits and print the results.

 For example, when searching for OpenGWAS records about `pancreas disease` our approach finds more records than a keyword-based search over OpenGWAS traits: